MDAnalysis/MDAnalysis.github.io/_posts/2024-05-14-ASUworkshop.md

 Bursaries are reserved to enable the attendance of participants from outside the greater Phoenix area.

-Note that airfare for travel awardees will have to be booked by June 3 through our travel agency so as an awardee you will have to be able to respond immediately and act quickly.
+Note that airfare for travel awardees will have to be *booked by June 3 through our travel agency* so as an awardee you will have to be able to respond to our communications (via email) immediately and act quickly.

+Bursary recipients will be notified by May 29.

 #### Application without bursary request or local attendees